Loading...

 Many of the trees drop their leaves in winter, although some are evergreen.

-You can see here Jacob has said in the autumn, I take my dog for a walk in the woods and kick the fallen leaves.
+You can see here Jacob has said, "In the autumn, I take my dog for a walk in the woods and kick the fallen leaves.

-I would agree with them.
+" And he's right, I would agree with that.

-Must be, the continents with the most temperate forests are North America, Europe and Asia.
+The continents with the most temperate forests are North America, Europe and Asia.

-Boreal forests are also known as tiger.
+Boreal forests are also known as taiga.

-They're located in the cold regions of the world.
+They are located in the cold regions of the world.

-They contain many evergreen trees that keep their leaves all year round as well as occasional deciduous trees.
+They contain many evergreen trees that keep their leaves all year round, as well as occasional deciduous trees.

-What do you notice about the location of Boreal forests?
-Did you get what Jun noticed?
-There are only Boreal forests in northern hemisphere.
+What do you notice about the location of boreal forests?

 Right, let's have a quick check.